-To comply with the State law, the City adopted its own WELO on February 16, 2016 as Ordinance No. 16-04.
-Since then, the City has implemented guidelines that establish a structure for planning, designing, installing, and maintaining water efficient landscapes in new construction and rehabilitated projects.
+To comply with state law, the City adopted its own Water Efficient Landscape Ordinance (WELO) on February 16, 2016 as Ordinance No. 16-04.
 However, since 2016, the City's WELO has remained uncodified as a "stand-alone" ordinance.
 Stand-alone ordinances can cause difficulties in their uniform application to development projects since they do not apply to all forms of development, but rather, only those that trigger their application.

-To ensure that the development standards included in the WELO are more consistently applied, the recently adopted Ordinance No. 20-09 amended Title 17 to incorporate two specific sections of the WELO that pertained directly to landscape plans, which are reviewed early in the project application process by the Design Review Board and Current Planning staff.1 Additionally, during the Title 17 amendment process, Planning
+To ensure that the development standards included in the WELO are more consistently applied, the recently adopted Ordinance No. 20-09 amended Title 17 to incorporate two specific sections of the WELO that pertained directly to landscape plans, which are reviewed early in the project application process by the Design Review Board and Current Planning staff.
+Additionally, during the Title 17 amendment process, Planning Department staff indicated to both the Planning Commission, on June 22, 2020, and the City Council, on August 18, 2020, that the stand-alone WELO should be codified in Title 15 (Building and Construction) of the Goleta Municipal Code in order to facilitate its uniform application.